Carmen Best, Seattle’s top cop, emails resignation notice to officers: report

 BLM ACTIVIST JUSTIFIES CHICAGO LOOTING, SAYS STORES HAVE INSURANCE

-She thanked Mayor Jenny Durkan for her “her continuous support” and said that the department is “truly the best police department in the country, and please trust me when I say, the vast majority of the people in Seattle support you and appreciate you.”
+She thanked Mayor Jenny Durkan for her “her continuous support” and said that the Seattle PD is “truly the best police department in the country, and please trust me when I say, the vast majority of the people in Seattle support you and appreciate you.”

-Durkan and Best have urged the council to slow down its discussions about police budgets, saying the issue could be taken up in earnest when the 2021 city budget is considered.
+Durkan and Best had urged the council to slow down its discussions about police budgets, saying the issue could be taken up in earnest when the 2021 city budget is considered.

 They also said any layoffs would disproportionately target newer officers, often hired from minority communities, and would inevitably lead to lawsuits.